Learn About Bankruptcy Alternatives

 Lower Expenses Making Changes to Your Budget and Lifestyle

-It may seem overwhelming to create a budget, but it’s really a matter of figuring how much money you have coming in, how much you have going out and how much you can afford to spend.
+It may seem overwhelming to create a budget, but it’s really a matter of figuring how much money you have coming in, how much you have going out and how to make income exceed expenses.
 It should be standard operating procedure, no matter what your financial situation is.

 One of the easiest things you can do that will create more money in your budget to help pay your necessary bills is to lower your expenses.
-This can be big picture things – selling your house, getting a paying roommate down to things like canceling some of your streaming subscriptions.
+This can be big picture things like selling your house, getting a paying roommate or smaller things like canceling some of your streaming subscriptions.

-Go through your bank accounts for the month and look at what you spend on things you don’t really need, including eating out, subscriptions, and other things you don’t need or may have even forgotten you were paying for.
+Go through your bank accounts for the month and look at what you spend on things you don’t really need, including eating out, cable TV, gym memberships and other things you don’t need or may have even forgotten you were paying for.
 Also look at insurance, utilities, and other monthly costs and find ways to pay less.

 Any money you spend should go to pay down your debt to avoid filing for bankruptcy.